 The IIC's grading scale is based on percentages.
-75% to 100% is considered to be satisfactory (passing)
+75% to 100% is considered to be passing.

 Grading Scale (Theory and Practical)

+100-95% Exceptional

+94-85% Outstanding

-75-100% Satisfactory
+84-75% Satisfactory

 0-74% Unsatisfactory; Retake

 Practical Grading:

 Practical assignments are graded with rubrics.
 These rubrics have a "yes" and "no".
 Students will be graded on the various steps needed to complete a certain practical.
 All "yes" will be totaled and then divided by the total number of rubric questions to get a grade.
 This grade is then factored into the grade for the practical section.
 Practical grades not turned in by the due date may result in a "0" grade for that practical.